10 Plum Street, 1st Floor, New Brunswick, NJ 08901 • 1-800-439-5270 • Inquire Online

 No. Despite its name, there is no knife.
 It’s called Gamma Knife because of the surgical precision and effectiveness.
 So there’s no incision, no blood and no complications that occur with surgery.

-Following is a partial list of conditions treated using the Gamma Knife at Robert Wood Johnson.
-Click on each for further information:
+Following is a partial list of conditions treated using the Gamma Knife at Robert Wood Johnson University Hospital.

 Because it’s noninvasive, Gamma Knife surgery can even be used to treat metastases in surgically inaccessible areas of the brain, such as the brainstem.

 Radiosurgery is the delivery of a single, large dose of radiation to a specific target in the brain with surgical precision.
 The radiation reacts on a molecular level with the cancer cells and stop their reproduction, which kills the cancer.
+Stereotactic refers to precise positioning in three-dimensional space.
+In Gamma Knife surgery, this means a 3-D reference frame is attached to the patient’s head during the procedure.

 The noninvasive Gamma Knife can isolate and deliver a high dose of radiation to one or more brain tumors during a single treatment session.